 The one student speaker at this “King’s Crown Activities Night” who impressed me was the representative of Columbia’s ACTION group.
-ACTION had organized an anti-war, anti-NROTC demonstration in the spring of 1965, which the Columbia Administration had broken up by calling in New York City cops to arrest the less than 150 demonstrators.
+Along with student demonstrators from a wide range of campus civil rights, peace and left-wing Movement groups (like Congress of Racial Equality, the recently-formed Independent Committee on Vietnam and the Young Socialist Alliance), some ACTION members had participated in an anti-war, anti-NROTC demonstration in the spring of 1965, which the Columbia Administration had broken up by calling in New York City cops to arrest the less than 150 demonstrators.
 The ACTION speaker was the only student who mentioned the need to oppose the war in Viet Nam on campus at this club night.
 His presentation was interrupted by jeers from right-wing Columbia freshmen and by much heckling.

 When it came time to sign up for campus activities, I signed ACTION’s mailing list.
 ACTION, however, became defunct early in Fall 1965 because most hard-core Columbia and Barnard activists joined the Independent Committee on Viet Nam (ICV).